What are HR Theories?

 - Bargaining and decision costs: to purchase the component.

 - Policing and enforcement costs: to monitor quality.

 The way in which a company is organized can determine its control over transactions , and hence costs.
-It is in the interest of management to internalize transactions as much as possible, to remove these costs and the resulting risks and uncertainties about prices and quality.
+Similar to the primary goal of HR theories, it is in the interest of management to internalize transactions as much as possible, to remove these costs and the resulting risks and uncertainties about prices and quality.